joshuria/gdrvdownloader/README.md

 # Limitation
   - [Google Drive API v3] the `--sharedType` is ignored when query files in shared drives.
 Add this filter the API will return just root folder and no files.
+  - We do not handle file revision and always download the final version.

 # Known Issues